-Government’s hospitality strategy ignores today only looking to tomorrows
+Government’s UK Hospitality Strategy ignores today only looking to tomorrows

 Government’s ‘strategy’ to flood hospitality with young, inexperienced, unemployed people totally ignores the here and now of hospitality’s tragedy.

-This so called ‘strategy’ is devoid of any recognition that hospitality is on fire, and needs dousing, now, not repeats of the same unproductive Job Centre recruitment drives of years gone by.
+This so called ‘UK Hospitality Strategy’ is devoid of any recognition that hospitality is on fire, and needs dousing, now, not repeats of the same unproductive Job Centre recruitment drives of years gone by.

 The pandemic continues to decimate hospitality, every day sees more businesses forced to close, and more jobs lost.
 Hospitality like other industries did not cause the pandemic, but suffers from it.
 The government’s responsibility is to compensate hospitality for losses to date and minimise obstacles to recover.
 Meaningful and measurable urgent action is required now, not at some indefinable point in the future.